Exploring the Top Attractions of London's Kew Gardens

 The oldest of Kew's glasshouses, the Nash Conservatory was originally located at Buckingham Palace but was moved to Kew in 1836.
-This stunning piece of architecture, designed by John Nash and lovingly restored, is now used as Kew's educational center and is a must-see for its superb styling.
+This stunning piece of architecture, designed by John Nash and lovingly restored, is now used as Kew's educational center and for functions and is a must-see for its superb styling.

 Designed by William Chambers, the lovely Orangery was built in 1761 and for many years was the largest classical-style building in Kew Gardens.
-Built as a hothouse for citrus plants, it's now home to an elegant restaurant.
+Built as a hothouse for citrus plants (something it was soon apparent the structure wasn't well suited to), this lovely building is now home to a great restaurant.

-Erected in 1762, Kew's spectacular Pagoda is 163 ft high with 10 stories, each of which has a projecting roof.
-The 253-step staircase is located in the center of the building, and although not normally open, it remains a focal point of the splendid gardens surrounding it.
+Erected in 1762, Kew's spectacular Pagoda is 49 meters high with 10 stories, each of which has a projecting roof.
+The steep staircase is located in the center of the building and remains a focal point of the splendid gardens surrounding it.